Overlap in Fibromyalgia and Celiac Disease Symptoms

 Fibromyalgia isn’t considered an intestinal illness, although many with fibromyalgia do also have digestive symptoms or irritable bowel syndrome and some have been diagnosed with other digestive disorders.
 However, the overlaop in fibromyalgia and celiac disease symptoms goes way beyond just gastro-intestinal symptoms.

-A July, 2014 by García‑Leiva, Carrasco, Slim, and Calandre shows that Fibromyalgia and Celiac symptoms overlap to a great extent.
+A July, 2014 by García‑Leiva, Carrasco, Slim, and Calandre shows an overlap in Fibromyalgia and Celiac disease symptoms.
 While Irritable Bowel Syndrome (IBS) is a co-morbid disorder with Fibromyalgia, and the gastrointestinal (GI) symptoms of IBS do overlap those of Celiac, this study looked at more than just the GI symptoms.

 While Celiac disease typically presents in childhood with GI symptoms, it often present in adulthood with many non-GI symptoms, including mental fog, skin rash, joint/muscle pain, headache, fatigue, and behavior changes.
 Many of these symptoms are also typical of Fibromyalgia (and many other disorders).